 ICAA recognizes Appaloosas registered with the following registries, as long as ICAA qualifying standards for the registry classification applied for are met:

 No. While horses with a high percentage of ApHC F horses are welcomed into ICAA, ApHC F-horses are not required in the horse's pedigree.
-ICAA is breeding forward with the good horses available today and striving for multiple generations of Appaloosa to Appaloosa breeding.
+While the ICAA recognizes and acknowledges the importance of the ApHC F-numbered (Foundation) horses, the ICAA has its own Foundation Division, with its own standards, that does not rely on the ApHC Foundation horses.
+The ICAA Foundation horses are the building blocks for the future Purebred Appaloosa.

 No. ICAA is a “stand-alone” registry, meaning that if a horse's sire and dam are already registered with ICAA, then no other registry is required, because the parent’s pedigrees have already been documented.
 When a new horse is registered with ICAA that does not have the sire and dam already registered with ICAA, pedigree verification is required from another approved registry for accurate documentation.